norbu09/smith/docs/index.md

 ### PostgreSQL

 We use PostgreSQL as our central data store.
 For vector storage we use the `vector` extension which is already in our system via the `pgvector` elixir module and the `Ash.Vector` core ash module.
+We don't need to import any vector extensions in ash!

 ## Decision making